Meowrin/al-guides-temporary/OpSi.md

 Press information -> exploration progress to show the  objectives for the current area.
 3 objectives are revealed on the first time you enter an area.
 [Intel] can spawn [randomly(?)] revealing an additional star requirement.
 - Star rewards are claimed at ports

+#### Siren floating rewards
+Seems to spawn 5 interest points, you can only collect up to 3, 2 will always sink regardless of turns taken.

 #### Siren Jamming
-Occasionally on collecting an item you will be jammed, reducing your movement to 1 tile for the next 5 moves.
+Occasionally on collecting an item you will be jammed, reducing that fleet movement to 1 tile for the next 5 moves.

 #### Meowficers Node
 Upon entering the tile you will be asked whether or not you want to deploy Meowficers to gather resources.
-If you choose to, your meowficcer skills will be disabled for an amount of tile movements based on the map, then they will return with rewards.
+If you choose to, your meowficcer skills will be disabled for an amount (about 7-10) of turns, then they will return with rewards.
 Rewards are based on Meowficcer levels and rarity.

 #### Whirlpool
 Entering or moving into a whirlpool will stop you there, and each time you try to move out you might be stunned eating your moevement, meaning that reinforcements can spawn and move closer.
 Movement out of the Whirlpool is restricted to 1 tile.

 #### Siren Rally Points
 Siren rally points will keep spawning reinforcement fleets until all of them are destroyed.
 You can destroy them by moving onto them, which might force you into a fight with a siren defense fleet.
-Defeating the fleet will remove the rally point
+Defeating the fleet will remove the rally point.

 #### Fog
 Movement in fog is restricted to 1 tile.
 Normally there will be a Fog generator that you can go to and remove all fog on the map.